evmcnb/quartz/content/Full/Palliative Care.md

 | Raised ICP       | Cerebral cortex            | Histamine             | Dexamethasone, Cyclizine                             |                                                                                                                                                                                   |
 | All else fails   | Multiple                   | Multiple              | Levomethpromazine                                    | Parkinson's, very sedating                                                                                                                                                        |
 If anticipatory nausea is the clear cause, a short acting benzo can be useful.
 If benzos contra-indcicated, go for cyclizine.

+Hiccups in palliative care - chlorpromazine or haloperidol

 ### Laxatives